 Turo is a peer to peer marketplace for car rentals based in California, United States.

-In non-technical terms, Turo is the Airbnb of car rentals.
-In more technical terms Turo is a location based, peer-to-peer, car rental marketplace.
+In non-technical terms, Turo is the Airbnb of car rentals—a comparison frequently used when explaining the Turo business model to newcomers.
+In more technical terms, Turo is a location-based, peer-to-peer car rental marketplace that operates in the U.S. and internationally.

-- Location based means that the customer must be in the same location as the listing in order to complete the order.
+- Location based means that the customer must physically be in the same area as the car listing to complete the rental—making local inventory and search filtering essential components of how Turo works.

-Now that we know what Turo is, let’s take a brief look at how Turo started.
+Now that we understand what Turo is, let’s take a quick look at Turo’s origin story and how it built momentum as a two-sided marketplace.

 To learn more about the history of Turo read, how to build a car rental website like Turo.

-Let’s take a deeper look at Turo’s business model to investigate how Turo makes money.
+Let’s take a deeper look at Turo’s revenue model and examine exactly how Turo makes money as a peer-to-peer car rental marketplace in 2025.

 Of course, travellers could also look on alternative platforms such as Facebook Marketplace, contact car owners directly and rent from them; however, Turo provides more than just a list of cars.
 The platform also offers travellers: